OAXFoundation/OpenANXToken/SecurityAudit.md

     // ------------------------------------------------------------------------
     // New owner has to accept transfer of contract
     // ------------------------------------------------------------------------
-    // BK Ok - only specified new owner function acceptOwnership() {
+    // BK Ok - Only the specified new owner can accept ownership function acceptOwnership() {
         require(msg.sender == newOwner);
         OwnershipTransferred(owner, newOwner);